aharin90/VelotixDemoTask/README.md

 <b><h2>Optimization ideas:</h2></b>

+<p> 1.
 Update API for processing file in stream while it is uploading and provide batch updates.
 For example save every 10000 records from List to DB
+<p> 2.
 Provide Spring Security for authorization
-Create Aspect that will convert and parse dates of any kind of view and pass it to API method For using in browser provide base html page for response in separate endpoint
+<p> 3.
+Create Aspect that will convert and parse dates of any kind of view and pass it to API method
+<p> 4.
+For using in browser provide base html page for response in separate endpoint

 <b><h2>Run as docker image:</h2></b>